capogreco/bowed_synthesis_test/README.md

 ## Known Issues / Quirks:

+*   **Parameter Change Glitches:** Abrupt changes to parameters (especially LPF, modal Q, and modal frequencies via dropdowns) can cause audible clicks or discontinuities.
+Parameter smoothing in the processor is needed.
-*   **Modal Parameters Fixed:** The frequencies, Q values, and gains for the modal body resonator are currently hardcoded in `basic-processor.js`.
+*   **Modal Gains Fixed:** The relative gains for each of the three body modes are currently hardcoded in `basic-processor.js`.
-*   Interactions between `loopGain` and the new modal body resonator (especially with its fixed gains) can still lead to strong resonances, requiring careful adjustment of the "Body Reso Mix" and `loopGain`.
+*   Interactions between `loopGain` and the modal body resonator (especially with its current gains and Q range) can still lead to strong resonances, requiring careful adjustment of the "Body Reso Mix" and `loopGain`.

 ## Potential Next Steps for Tomorrow/Future:

+1.  **Parameter Smoothing:** Implement parameter smoothing in `basic-processor.js` for all key UI-controlled parameters to eliminate audio glitches on change.
-1.  **Enhance Modal Body Resonator:**
+2.  **Enhance Modal Body Resonator:**
-    *   Expose UI controls for modal body parameters (e.g., global Q scale, individual mode tuning/gain, or a "body size" meta-parameter).
+    *   Consider UI controls for individual mode gains.
-    *   Investigate adding more modes to the body resonator for increased realism.
+    *   Investigate adding more modes to the body resonator.
-    *   Explore dynamic modulation of modal parameters.
+    *   Explore dynamic modulation of modal parameters based on performance gestures.
-2.  **Dynamic "Gestural" Control:**
+3.  **Dynamic \"Gestural\" Control:**
     *   Link "Excite Intensity" (`dspValues.exciteIntensity`) to modulate "LPF Cutoff" (`dspValues.lpfCutoff`) slightly (brighter with more intensity).
     *   Explore other simple parameter intermodulations.
 4.  **Refine Excitation:**